WPNY-LD

-WPNY-LD (channel 11) is a low-power television station in Utica, New York, United States, affiliated with MyNetworkTV.
-It is owned by Nexstar Media Group alongside Fox affiliate/CW+ owned-and-operated station WFXV (channel 33); Nexstar also provides certain services to ABC affiliate WUTR (channel 20) under joint sales and shared services agreements (JSA/SSA) with Mission Broadcasting.
+WPNY-LD (channel 11) is a low-power television station in Utica, New York, United States.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+WPNY-LD is owned by Nexstar Media Group alongside Fox/CW+ affiliate WFXV (channel 33) and co-managed with ABC affiliate WUTR (channel 20).
 The three stations share studios on Smith Hill Road in Deerfield (with a Utica mailing address), where WPNY-LD's transmitter is also located.

 The station broadcast on VHF analog channel 11 until the FCC-mandated shutdown of analog LPTV stations on July 13, 2021.
 It was licensed for digital broadcasting on the same channel effective July 23, 2021, and began digital operations later that year on November 30.
 Due to WPNY-LD's very low-power signal, its broadcasting radius only covers the immediate Utica area.
 Therefore, it is simulcast in high-definition on WUTR's second digital subchannel (20.2)—which transmits from a separate facility on Smith Hill Road, shared with WFXV—in order to reach the entire market.